zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Duplicate document checking in Zudello.md

 ## Understanding duplicate checks

-Zudello performs duplicate checking at three key points:
+Zudello performs duplicate checking:

-1. When documents are uploaded
+1. When a document is uploaded
-2. When documents are opened, against other documents in Zudello
+2. Against other documents in Zudello when a document is opened
-3. When documents are opened, against your ERP
+3. Against your ERP when a document is opened

 ### On-upload duplicate detection